Thorfgin/charactercreator/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE:
+	20231005	BUGREPORT: removed the option, in favor of SENTRY implementation
+			FAQ: added a FAQ page to answer some common questions

 	20231004	RULESET_VERSION: futureproofing - added support to check on the ruleset version. generic fixes: seperated some components and functions for maintainability EXPORT BUILD: Export the current skillset into a downloadable file